Krialder/gieplan-plant-watering-scheduler/docs/USER_GUIDE.md

 ❌ **Avoid**: Deleting people (breaks history)
 ❌ **Avoid**: Duplicate entries for same person

+### ⚠️ Important Timing Considerations

+**Critical: Adding People After Schedule Generation**

+If you generate a schedule FIRST, then add a person with an arrival date matching the schedule's start date, their fairness scores will be incorrect until the next schedule generation.

+**Why this happens:**
+- The system tracks when each person first becomes "eligible for scheduling" (`firstSchedulingDate`)
+- This date is only set when a person enters the selection pool during schedule generation
+- If you add someone retroactively with an arrival date that matches an existing schedule week, the system doesn't know they were "available" during those weeks
+- Their fairness calculations will show 0 days present until they're included in a new generation

+**Example Problem:**
+1. Dec 2: Generate schedule for weeks starting Dec 2, Dec 9, Dec 16
+2. Dec 3: Add new person "Dave" with arrival date = Dec 2
+3. Dave's fairness score shows incorrectly because system thinks he has 0 scheduling days
+4. Dec 9: Generate new schedule → Dave's `firstSchedulingDate` is now set to Dec 9 (not Dec 2!)
+5. Dave is now missing 7 days of fairness tracking

+**Best Practice:**
+- ✅ **Add all people BEFORE generating schedules**
+- ✅ **If you must add someone retroactively:**
+  1. Delete the existing schedule(s) that overlap their arrival date
+  2. Add the person
+  3. Regenerate the schedule from their arrival date forward
+  4. This ensures their fairness tracking is accurate from day one

+**Alternative (if you can't delete schedules):**
+- Accept that the person's fairness score will be slightly off
+- The system will correct itself over time as new schedules are generated
+- The impact diminishes as more weeks pass

 ### Data Safety

 ✅ **Regular backups**: Export JSON monthly